 3.1.5 fully qualified domain name (FQDN) [RFC 4703]: Network entity address indicator on Internet protocol interconnect.

-3.1.6 independent confirmation from applicant [b-EV-Cert]: Confirmation of a particular fact received by the Registration Authority binding upon the Applicant.

 3.1.7 incorporating agency [b-EV-Cert]: In the context of a Private Organization, the government agency in the Jurisdiction of Incorporation under whose authority the legal existence of Private Organizations is established (e.g., the government agency that issues certificates of incorporation).
 In the context of a Government Entity, the entity that enacts law, regulations, or decrees establishing the legal existence of Government Entities.

 3.1.8 jurisdiction of incorporation [b-EV-Cert]: In the context of a Private Organization, the country and (where Applicable) the state or province or locality where the organization’s legal existence was established by a filing with (or an act of) an appropriate government agency or entity (e.g., where it was incorporated).
 In the context of a Government Entity, the country and (where Applicable) the state or province where the Entity’s legal existence was created by law.